be_ixf;ym_202312 d_03; ct_100

 Private debt deals are governed by “covenants” on the loan.
 These are specific deal terms that limit the actions of a borrower and allow the lender to have oversight and a degree of enforcement.
 If a company (borrower) breaches or violates a covenant, it can trigger other provisions or even penalties.

-Covenants are put in place to ensure that the interests of the lender and the borrower are aligned.
+Covenants are put in place to make certain that the interests of the lender and the borrower are aligned.

-One reason for the performance is that direct lenders often hold the loans on their own balance sheets.
+Direct lenders often hold the loans on their own balance sheets.
 They don’t originate deals and then syndicate them to the capital markets.
-A robust underwriting process is critical, and firms that performed well during the pandemic reflect that.
+A robust underwriting process is critical, and firms that performed well during economic downturns reflect that.

-One of the criticisms of the growth in private credit prior to the events of 2020 was that the asset class had never been tested by a broad-based credit event that would ripple the entire economy.
-The resiliency of private credit throughout the pandemic put that line of criticism to rest.
+One of the criticisms of the growth in private credit prior to the events of 2020 was that the asset class had never been tested by a broad-based credit event that would ripple across the entire economy.
+The resiliency of private credit throughout the pandemic helped to address that line of criticism.

 Institutional Investor took a look at why private credit was able to navigate so successfully through the pandemic, and found several common reasons among private debt managers.